-Have you ever wondered how to remove musty smell from furniture?
+Have you ever wondered how to remove that musty smell from furniture?
 Like that beautiful curbside find that you were so proud of until you got it home.
 Yep!
-That happens a lot to me too but I have several methods and surely one of them will be your solution.
+That happens a lot to me too, but I have several methods; undoubtedly, one of them will be your solution.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.Everything is DO-able!
 Even removing musty smells from vintage furniture.
 Click To Tweet

 I always start by cleaning the wood thoroughly.
 Bacteria and mold can cause wood to smell old and musty.
 It will take a good cleaning to remedy it.
 Use a damp cloth with a vinegar and water solution (50/50) and wipe over the whole piece inside and out.
 Remove all the drawers and get up and underneath as much as you possibly can.

 You can also use a 10:1 water and bleach mixture.
 Add the solution to a spray mist bottle and spray over the wood and wipe back with a damp cloth.
 This is a great way to kill the bacteria that cause smells.
 Nurses LOVE bleach!
 I admit I’m a bit of a germaphobe.
 The bleach solution works the best for me!

 Be cautious if you’re planning on stripping the wood for refinishing because the bleach can cause the wood to lighten.
 Not a bad thing if you love the bleached wood look!
 CLICK HERE to learn more about bleaching wood.

 STEP 2: Direct Heat | Sun